meghnarav/koncertify/README.md

 ## Why This Exists
 Built out of genuine frustration with how badly existing ticketing infrastructure handles the two problems that matter most — fairness and reliability.
 Studied the Ticketmaster failures in detail.
-Built something better.
+Working toward a system that handles these problems correctly.

 ---